 Stop Open-Air Drug Trafficking & Usage

 Drug addiction is a prison that keeps many unhoused people on the street.
-To help people leave the streets, and to improve street conditions for all residents, the City must end open-air drug trafficking and usage.
-This requires the City to adopt a policy of treatment and enforcement.
-We are calling on the City to prioritize budgetary and legislative measures, at the local, state, and federal levels.
+To help people leave the streets and to improve street conditions for all residents, the City must end open-air drug trafficking and usage.
+This requires the City to adopt policies of treatment for drug users and enforcement for drug traffickers.
+Recognizing the complexity of this problem, we are calling for coordinated action among federal, state, and local authorities.

 Keep People Housed

 To keep people housed, we need more housing that is affordable to people with lower incomes.
 The best way to provide less expensive housing is to reduce construction costs.
 We are assembling a group of stakeholders – including architects, builders, lawyers, advocates, and residents – to identify the most impactful methods for the City to reduce construction costs and produce more affordable housing for all.